 This course is designed to complement and expand on topics of cellular biology covered in the accompanying lecture, Bio 325: Cell Biology.
-The course deepens student understanding of lecture topics by providing supplemental instruction and practical, hands-on manipulation of cellular material.
-The course is designed to introduce students to many commonly used biological laboratory techniques and provide a foundation for the use of these methods in subsequent upper-division courses.
+The course introduces students to commonly used biological laboratory techniques and provides a foundation for the use of these methods in subsequent upper-division courses.
 Pre/corequisite: BIO-325.
+(UG)